tanaykapadia/cigarette-smoker-problem/README.md

 - Use monitor to solve the problem
 - Provide a comparative analysis of the different solutions

-The repository contains source code for all different solutions proposed.
+The repository contains source code for all different solutions proposed as well as a detailed report describing the problem statement as well as our approaches.

 ## Instructions to run a particular file
 Run the following command on the terminal: